DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Problem Statement

-More formally, the \emph{perfect trace} is an ordered list $\Lambda$ of addresses-prefixes accessed by the target enclave.
-Address-prefix is the part of an address that determines the cache line it gets mapped to.
-On current Intel CPUs the cache line size is $64$~bytes, thus the last six bits of an address are oblivious to the adversary.\footnote{The adversary can combine page-fault side-channel information~\cite{Xu2015} with cache side-channel information to distinguish addresses mapping to the same cache line.}
+More formally, trace $t = \{c_1, p_1\}, ..., \{c_n, p_n\}$ is an ordered list of side-channel observation pairs that capture every memory access that the victim enclave makes.
+In each observation pair, $c_i$ is the part of the memory address that determines the cache line the accessed address gets mapped to and $p_i$ is the part of the address that determines the accessed memory page.
+On current Intel CPUs the cache line size is $64$~bytes, thus, the last six bits of an address are oblivious to the adversary.